-- 6.2.5 Equipment Only official softball bats are permitted.
+6.2.5 Equipment - Only official softball bats are permitted.
 There is no weight or length restriction on bats for all softball grades.

-Bats do have to have a BPF (Bat Performance Factor) of 1.20. - 6.2.5.1 Throwing of Bat/Equipment In the event of a player throwing a bat/equipment while at bat, both teams will be warned by the umpire on the first occurrence and any subsequent throwing of equipment may result in an out being charged to the batter.
-A dead ball out will be called and no base runners can advance. - 6.2.6.
-Home Plate Slide Rule The purpose of this rule is to prevent injury to the catcher or other defensive player.
+6.2.5.1 Throwing of Equipment - In the event of a player throwing equipment while at bat, both teams will be warned by the umpire and any subsequent throwing of equipment may result in an out being charged to the batter.
+A dead ball out will be called and no base runners can advance.

+6.2.6.
+Home Plate Slide Rule - The purpose of this rule is to prevent injury to the catcher or other defensive player.
 Enforcement of this rule involves umpire judgment.
-On a play at home plate the base runner is automatically OUT for failing to slide provided ALL of the following conditions are met: - The catcher or other defensive player is positioned on or within reach of
+On a play at home plate the base runner is automatically OUT for failing to slide provided ALL of the following conditions are met:

-- home plate; - The catcher or other defensive player is making an attempt to catch the ball or tag the base runner with the ball; and - There is significant contact between the base runner and catcher or other defensive player.
+- The catcher or other defensive player is positioned on or within reach of home plate; - The catcher or other defensive player is making an attempt to catch the ball or tag the base runner with the ball; and

+- There is significant contact between the base runner and catcher or other defensive player.